Information for Parents / Carers

 - High Risk Placements outside Devon, that require a site visit: our work experience Health and Safety Coordinator will contact all high-risk placements by phone, to discuss the placement.
 If a site visit is necessary, and if the placement is outside Devon, then you will be asked to contribute £30 towards the additional costs of arranging this check by an external provider.

-The WEXP Database contains the organisation name and address, and the industry, of work experience placements that have occurred since July 2015.
+We are using CSW to provide our Health and Safety checks, and therefore we have access to the Grofar database of placements that have previously hosted students.
 An organisation's inclusion on this database is not a guarantee that they will take a work experience student, it just means that they have done so in the past.
-The purpose of the database is not a repository from which to select a placement, but rather it is to inspire students as to the types of placements that exist and the wealth of different opportunities.
+Students are provided with their log-in information during PSHE, and shown how to use Grofar.
+The database is not a repository from which to select a placement, but rather we encourage students to use it to gain inspiration as to the type of placements and employers that are available to them.

 Information for Employers